 Packing belt machine

-Also referred to as strapping machines, they are used to reinforce heavy boxes so they remain stable and secure when being shipped an on sale in retail outlets.
+Also referred to as strapping machines.
+Used to reinforce heavy boxes so they remain stable and secure when being shipped to retail outlets.
 Polypropylene strapping is a strong form of wrapping that is quickly applied around the box for extra security.
 A packing belt machine also relies on heat to mend the ends together to ensure durable reinforcement.

 The machine can also be used for bundling applications, unitising together multiple products so they are ready for transport.
 They may also be used to bundle together larger, heavier items such as cut lumber or long metal rods.